ichabod801/dm/CAMPAIGN_FILES.md

 Egor has a name command that can generate random names for different combinations of species/culture and gender.
 If you have a campaign file titled 'Names' or 'names' (not counting the leading number or the extension, so '12.names.md' counts), that will be read as a specification for generating these random names.

 Each species or culture should have a second level header (two octothorpes/`##`) that gives the name of the culture.
 The text under that header should have lines starting with text emphasized by two asterisks (`**`).
 The emphasized text is the name of a name part.
 After the emphasized text should be a comma separated list of possible names for that name part.
-Both the species/cultures and name parts should be single words or hypenated words ('Orc' or 'Half-Elf').
+Both the species/cultures and name parts should be single words or hyphenated words ('Orc' or 'Half-Elf').

 After the name parts are specified, there should be a series of level three headers (three octothorpes/`###`).
 These are the 'genders'.
 As with the cultures, species, and name parts, these should be single words or hyphenated words.
 I put genders in quotes because the names you are creating may not be categorized by gender, but by something else like occupation.
 I just call the second level of categorization gender for convenience.